 He was about to get up and grab a rock.

 He bent down and bit into the demon's neck.
 Blood gushed out.

 Neave lifted his head and looked at the demon as the last vestiges of movement stopped.
 He stared at the blood, not even noticing the horrid taste.

 What the fuck did I just do…?

 He couldn’t believe it.
-For a second it was like he just turned into an animal and listened to his instinct.
+For a second, it was like he had just turned into an animal and obeyed his instincts.
 Then he heard footsteps.

 He got up and smiled at the duo of demons approaching him, readying himself to see how his improvement measured up against them.
 Before he could even take a step, he fell to the ground and lost consciousness.